-If you know someone who is interested in learning more about the importance of the nose-to-tail food nutrient sources approach from a functional medicine perspective?
+- What is the importance of the nose-to-tail food nutrient sources approach from a functional medicine perspective?

 I really enjoyed this interview with Paul as he brings a new perspective to the world of functional medicine.

 The carnivore diet is not often talked about in functional medicine, but Paul explains why, if done correctly, the diet offers another tool in improving health and wellbeing.

 Special thanks to Paul for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links